 How to get to Santa Teresa di Gallura

-The first route sort of follows the east coast, driving north along the SS131 until you get to the exit marked Olbia/Nuoro, then continuing up towards Palau before turning off for Santa Teresa.
-This takes basically four hours to drive.
+- Driving north along the SS131 until you get to the exit marked Olbia/Nuoro, then continuing up towards Palau before turning off for Santa Teresa.
+This takes basically 4 hours to drive.

-The other route starts the same but continues on the SS131 until turning off through Tempio Pausania.
+- Drive north along SS131 until turning off through Tempio Pausania.
 This is a less fun drive and can be very windy, even if it is shorter (around three hours 40 minutes).
-I recommend the first route!

-If you are driving from Sassari or Alghero, go via Castelsardo – it’s significantly more scenic as the road goes by the coast, and albeit a bit longer it’s much better as it is not as windy as the road that does through Tempio Pausania.
+If you are driving from Sassari or Alghero, go via Castelsardo – it’s significantly more scenic as the road goes along the coast, and albeit a bit longer it’s much better as it is not as windy.

 If you don’t have your own car, no worries; public transport is also an option.

-From Cagliari train station, you can catch the train to Olbia (four hours ten minutes), then hop on a bus (Line 601) to Santa Teresa di Gallura.
+From Cagliari train station, you can catch the train to Olbia (4 hours and 10minutes), then hop on a bus (Line 601) to Santa Teresa di Gallura.
 The total?
 Seven and a half hours.
 Long, yes – but it could be an experience!

-When it comes to staying in Santa Teresa di Gallura, there is actually a surprisingly good selection of accommodation.
-It ranges from down to earth bed and breakfasts to upscale resorts with their own swimming pools and restaurants.
+Accommodation in Santa Teresa di Gallura ranges from down to earth bed and breakfasts to upscale resorts with their own swimming pools and restaurants.

-You may be wondering why a bed and breakfast is my top pick when it comes to luxury in Santa Teresa, but trust me – it’s gorgeous.
-This place uses traditional touches and contemporary style to make it look the part, complete with a lush garden.
+This bed and breakfast uses traditional touches and contemporary style to make it look the part, complete with a lush garden.
 It’s immaculate, there’s breakfast served up each morning, and it’s a 15-minute walk to town, 3 minutes to the beach.
 What’s not to like?

 One of the things I loved most about this place is the sea-themed decor in my room – think white-washed walls, wooden furnishings and turquoise accents.
 What’s also great is how welcoming and friendly the hosts are, and the plentiful breakfast, of course.
 Coupled with a central location, it truly is terrific value for money.

-Best Airbnb in Santa Teresa di Gallura – Apartment 100 meters from the Sea
+Best Airbnb – Apartment 100 meters from the Sea

-A simple but clean and modern space, this bright apartment comes with everything you need for a place to call home in Santa Teresa.
+A simple but clean and modern space, this bright apartment comes with everything you need for a place to call home.
 Located in the centre of town, close to the beach, it comes equipped with a kitchenette, comfy beds, and a seating area, all topped off with a balcony that boasts sea views.